david-rockwood/fimpad/README.md

 It is not guaranteed that the LLM will generate a specific stop sequence, but it becomes likely when there is a well-established pattern of consistent repetition of that sequence in the prefix and/or the suffix.

-In order to avoid retyping the FIM tag, you can press Ctrl+Shift+R (or use the menu entry at AI -> Repeat Last FIM) to execute the last executed FIM tag at the current carat position.
-And if you want to look at or modify the last executed FIM tag before you execute it, press Ctrl+Shift+P (or use the menu entry at AI -> Paste Last FIM Tag) and the last executed FIM tag will be pasted at the position of the carat.
+In order to avoid retyping the FIM tag, you can press Ctrl+Shift+R (or use the menu entry at AI -> Repeat Last FIM) to execute the last executed FIM tag at the current caret position.
+And if you want to look at or modify the last executed FIM tag before you execute it, press Ctrl+Shift+P (or use the menu entry at AI -> Paste Last FIM Tag) and the last executed FIM tag will be pasted at the position of the caret.

-So we now have a single comment from Jane, followed by a new line with the carat after the "John: " label.
+So we now have a single comment from Jane, followed by a new line with the caret after the "John: " label.
 Then all you need to do in order to continue chatting with Jane is type your reply as John, then type the "Jane: " label on a new line, and then press Ctrl+Shift+R to generate the last executed FIM tag.

 Still, if we are going to be talking with Jane for a while, it is annoying to have to type the "Jane: " label on a new line over and over again.
 We will resolve this in the next section.

 ---

-## The FIM tag append() function
+## The FIM tag `append()` function

 The append function simply adds some text onto the end of a streamed FIM insertion.
 See the example below, before generation.